FredyH/MySQLOO/README.md

 ### Notes
 * If you're unsure of your server's operating system and architecture, type `lua_run print(jit.os, jit.arch)` into the server's console to find out.
 The output will be something similar to `Windows x86` (x86 is 32-bit, x64 is 64-bit).
 * If your server is using Windows, you will need to install vcredist 2019, possibly 2008 and others for the module to load correctly.
-* Previously you were requried to place libmysqlclient.dll besides your srcds executable.
+* Previously you were required to place libmysqlclient.dll besides your srcds executable.
 This is not required anymore since MySQLOO now links statically against libmysqlclient.

 # Documentation